square/square-nodejs-sdk/doc/models/order-return.md

 # Order Return

-The set of line items, service charges, taxes, discounts, tips, etc. being returned in an Order.
+The set of line items, service charges, taxes, discounts, tips, and other items being returned in an order.

 ## Structure